 Sixteen million people in our country are living with rosacea, a skin condition that affects the cheeks, nose, and other highly visible parts of the face.
-What happens during a rosacea flare-up is that the superficial blood vessels beneath the epidermis become dilated, causing intense redness.
+What happens during rosacea flare ups is that the superficial blood vessels beneath the epidermis become dilated, causing intense redness.
 But there’s more.
-People with advancing rosacea (and there is no other kind) may also develop red bumps and “pimples” that resemble acne, with more severe symptoms causing broken blood vessels, bulbous appearance, and eye symptoms, including dryness, itchiness, burning sensation, blurry vision, and cysts on the eyelids.
+People with advancing rosacea (and there is no other kind) may also develop symptoms such as red, swollen bumps and “pimples” that resemble acne, with more severe symptoms causing broken blood vessels, bulbous appearance, and eye symptoms, including dryness, itchiness, burning sensation, blurry vision, and cysts on the eyelids.

 Because rosacea is a chronic condition that will worsen without treatment, it is important that we talk about what may be causing it and what we can do to better manage the skin.

 While the causes of rosacea remain unknown, symptoms of rosacea can happen at any time.
 This chronic skin condition commonly affects people:

 - With fair skin or features.

 - Middle-aged to older adults between the ages of 30 and 50.

 - With a history of acne or acne cysts.